chnm/thatcamp-org/wp-content/plugins/very-simple-contact-form/readme.txt

 * Install another contact form plugin (such as Contact Form 7) to determine whether it's caused by my plugin or something else.
 * In case you're using a SMTP plugin, please check their settingspage for mistakes.

-= Why does the captcha number not display properly? = The captcha (random number) uses a php session to temporary store the number and some hosting providers have disabled the use of sessions.
+= Why does the captcha not display properly? =
+The captcha (random number) uses a php session and cookie to temporary store the number.

+Your hosting provider might have disabled the use of sessions.
 Ask them for more info about this.

+Or your browser blocks cookies.
+You should enable cookies.

 = Does this plugin has anti-spam features? =
 Of course, the default WordPress sanitization and escaping functions are included.

-It also contains 2 (invisible) honeypot fields (firstname and lastname) and a simple captcha sum.
+It also contains 2 (invisible) honeypot fields (firstname and lastname) and a simple captcha (random number).

+= Does VSCF meet the conditions of the GDPR? =
+The General Data Protection Regulation (GDPR) is a regulation in EU law on data protection and privacy for all individuals within the European Union.

+I did my best to meet the conditions of the GDPR:

+* You can activate a privacy checkbox on form
+* You can disable the collection of IP address
+* The cookie (used for the captcha number) does not store personal data
+* Form submissions are safely stored in database, similar to how the native posts and pages are stored
+* You can easily delete form submissions from database

 = How can I make a donation? =
 You like my plugin and you're willing to make a donation?
 Nice!
 There's a PayPal donate link on the WordPress plugin page and my website.